cjus/node-neo4j-presentation/presentation/teleprompt.md

 Getting started with Neo is easier than with most database products.

-^ You can try Neo without installing it by simply provisioning a free instance using the [Neo4j Sandbox].
+^ You can :try: Neo [without installing it] by simply provisioning a free instance using the [Neo4j Sandbox].

-^ It comes complete with user guides and sample datasets.
+^ It comes complete with [user guides] and [sample datasets].

 This would have been an invaluable resource when I first embarked on Neo several years ago.

-Back then, setting up Neo4j involved working with the correct version of the Java JVM and tweaking operating system file handle handles.
+Back then, setting up Neo4j involved working with the correct version of :the: [Java JVM] and tweaking operating system file handles.

-^ If you'd rather have a local instance of Neo4j running on your laptop you can [download and install] a free copy of Neo.
+^ If you'd rather have a local instance of Neo4j running on your laptop you can [download and install] a free copy.

 ^ However, being a big fan of Docker, I prefer to download and run Neo4j from a Docker container.

 # Neo4j dashboard
 -------------------------------------